Doctor Aphra: Doctor Aphra (2016–2019)

-Doctor Aphra (2020–present)
+Doctor Aphra (2020–2024)

 Doctor Aphra relaunched in 2020, and is set between The Empire Strikes Back and Return of the Jedi.
 The first issue was released digitally on May 3 (in recognition of Star Wars Day) and physically on May 27.
+The fortieth and final issue was released on January 31, 2024.

+Doctor Aphra: Chaos Agent (2025)

+A new ongoing comics series launched in June 2025, set in the New Republic phase of the Star Wars timeline, shortly after the events of Return Of The Jedi.
+Written by Cherish Chen, with art from Gabriel Guzman, the series begins with Luke Skywalker recruiting Aphra.

 Other comics

 Aphra also appears in flashbacks in issues of the 2019 comic Star Wars: Galaxy's Edge, as well as in the first issue of the 2020 comic Star Wars: Bounty Hunters, and mentioned in the third.
 Additionally, she appeared in five issues of the 2020 War of the Bounty Hunters miniseries.

 Aphra co-creator Heather Antos has expressed interest in a crossover series between Aphra and Gwen Poole (another Marvel character she had co-created for The Unbelievable Gwenpool), depicting the duo as being best friends, commissioning fan art of the characters together.